Upstream / Downstream

 Protein Specific References

 For Research Use Only.
 Not For Use In Diagnostic Procedures.
-Cell Signaling Technology® is a trademark of Cell Signaling Technology, Inc. XP® is a trademark of Cell Signaling Technology, Inc. DRAQ5® is a registered trademark of Biostatus Limited.
-The Alexa Fluor® dye antibody conjugates in this product are sold under license from Life Technologies Corporation for research use only, except for use in combination with DNA microarrays.
+Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc. XP is a registered trademark of Cell Signaling Technology, Inc. DRAQ5 is a registered trademark of Biostatus Limited.
+The Alexa Fluor dye antibody conjugates in this product are sold under license from Life Technologies Corporation for research use only, except for use in combination with DNA microarrays.
 The Alexa Fluor® dyes (except for Alexa Fluor® 430 dye) are covered by pending and issued patents.
 Alexa Fluor® is a registered trademark of Molecular Probes, Inc. The manufacture, use, sale and import of this product is within the scope of one or more intellectual property rights (including patents and patent applications) owned or controlled by Cell Signaling Technology.
 The purchase of this product conveys to the buyer a non-transferrable right to use the purchased product only in research conducted by the buyer.
 The sale of the product is expressly conditioned on the buyer not using the products or its components (1) to analyze or reverse engineer the product for its chemical/physical properties and composition (including e.g., identification of the sequence); (2) in manufacturing; (3) to provide a service, information, or data to an unaffiliated third party for payment; (4) for therapeutic, diagnostic or prophylactic purposes; (5) resale, whether or not such product are resold for use in research; or for any other commercial purpose.
-For information on purchasing a license to this product for purposes other than research, contact Cell Signaling Technology, Inc. Business Development at email@example.com.
+For information on purchasing a license to this product for purposes other than research, contact Cell Signaling Technology, Inc. Business Development at firstname.lastname@example.org.